radiantearth/community-sprints/11052019-arlignton-va/prep-work/specification-topics.md

 * *Sorting* - There is desire for OAFeat to [support sorting](https://github.com/opengeospatial/ogcapi-features/issues/157).
 STAC has an extension for this in use, see https://github.com/radiantearth/stac-spec/tree/master/api-spec/extensions/sort [Staccato](https://github.com/planetlabs/staccato) also experimented with a simpler GET syntax for sorting and ordering.
 Relevant PR: [https://github.com/radiantearth/stac-spec/pull/513] Note also the original ogc filter specification has a [section on sortBy](http://docs.opengeospatial.org/is/09-026r2/09-026r2.html#88) which should also be reviewed.
-The SRU Extension for OpenSearch () and OASIS searchRetrieve Part 3 - SRU 2.0 (http://docs.oasis-open.org/search-ws/searchRetrieve/v1.0/os/part3-sru2.0/searchRetrieve-v1.0-os-part3-sru2.0.html#_Toc324162458) also propose a syntax for sorting which was borrowed by the EO Extension of OpenSearch (OGC 13-026r9).
+The SRU Extension for OpenSearch () and [OASIS search Retrieve Part 3 - SRU 2.0](http://docs.oasis-open.org/search-ws/searchRetrieve/v1.0/os/part3-sru2.0/searchRetrieve-v1.0-os-part3-sru2.0.html#_Toc324162458) also propose a syntax for sorting which was borrowed by the EO Extension of OpenSearch (OGC 13-026r9).
 * *Ordering* - Though pretty implicit in both of the above topics, we need to specify exactly how to specify an order, and be clear on what the default order of things is.
 * *Fields* - Another key capability is the ability for a client to request for the server to only return certain fields,